nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Updating stock level for a product: `update_stock`

-Updates the current stock level for a product.
+Stock level always seem to change after the purchases are done for the day, hence this feature lets you update the current stock level for the product.

 Format: `update_stock pr/PRODUCT_NAME stk/STOCK_LEVEL`

+> **Note:**
+> Stock levels must be a number equal or above 0(zero).<br>
+> Products should already exist in he system, otherwise errors are displayed.

 Examples:
 * `update_stock pr/sweater stk/1000`